Sensory and messy play

 Play is essential for learners' development as it gives them endless opportunities to explore, practise and learn new skills.
-Play is essential for children’s development and early learning.
-There are many different ways we incorporate play into our learners' day: imaginative play, food play, messy play, music and signing, small world play, and physical activity.
+There are many ways we incorporate play into our learners' day: imaginative play, food play, messy play, music and signing, small world play, and physical activity.

 Play helps children to develop and improve their gross and fine motor skills, co-ordination and concentration.
-It also gives opportunities to practise communication skills by making requests or imitating and understanding social cues, such as taking turns and sharing with others.
+It also gives opportunities to practise communication skills by making requests or imitating and understanding social cues e.g. taking turns and sharing with others.

-Traditional research suggests that in most neurotypical children, between birth and the age of two, is known as the pre-operational stage of learning and from the age of two to seven, children are in the sensorimotor stage of learning.
-With our neurodiverse learners, this process of development is a lot less linear and these stages may take longer and overlap.
-What we do know is that play is essential during both of these stages of learning so children and young people can experiment with their environment, the objects they find in it and the other people who come and go.
+Research indicates that between birth and the age of two, most neurotypical children are in the pre-operational stage of learning and from the age of two to seven, children enter the sensorimotor stage of learning.
+With neurodiverse learners, this process of development is far less linear and these stages may take longer and/or overlap.
+For both neurotypical and neurodiverse learners, play is essential during all stages of learning, enabling children and young people to experiment with their environment, the objects they find in it and the other people who come and go.

-At Strathmore School, we provide lots of opportunities for messy and sensory play which gives pupils the chance to experience the world through how things feel, taste, sound, look, smell and how they can use things.
-For learners who are avoidant of sensory input, they may have targets to increase their tolerance of these things, whereas learners who are sensory-seeking will be supported to explore the things around them safely, while also regulating their sensory needs.
+At Strathmore School, we provide lots of opportunities for messy and sensory play which gives learners the chance to experience the world through how things feel, taste, sound, look, smell and how they can use things.
+For learners who are sensory-avoidant, they may be set targets to increase their tolerance of these things, whereas learners who are sensory-seeking will be supported to explore things around them safely, while also regulating their sensory needs.

 There are lots of ways that play can be implemented at home and in the community and ways to make it seem more ‘age appropriate’ for your child.
-This can include games on iPads or tablets, sports games, dance or drama activities as well as playing with actual toys: you may be doing some of these things with your child already!
+This can include games on iPads or tablets, sports games, dance or drama activities, as well as playing with actual toys.
+You are likely to be doing some of these things with your child already!

 During the school year, parents will have opportunities to come in and observe their child taking part in play activities and to get some information about activities you could replicate at home.
 As always, parents are always welcome to contact the Family Worker or the Class Teacher for advice and suggestions on how to support your child’s development through play.